NCPP/ocgis/doc/install.rst

 Anaconda Installation
 ~~~~~~~~~~~~~~~~~~~~~

 An `Anaconda <https://store.continuum.io/cshop/anaconda/>`_ Python package is available through `NESII's Anaconda.org <https://anaconda.org/NESII>`_ repository.
 Linux-64 builds are available with osx-64 builds coming soon.
 There is an outstanding issue with Anaconda's GDAL-HDF5 build.
 Once this is resolved, osx-64 builds will be posted.
+If you would like to subscribe to the low-volume, OpenClimateGIS mailing list, please fill out the :ref:`download form <download-form>` linked below.

 .. code-block:: sh